-Temple University offers tuition remission benefits for certain regular full-time employees, including faculty, their spouses and eligible dependents subject to the course taken and being in academic good standing and in compliance with all academic standards and policies.
+Temple University offers tuition remission benefits for certain regular full-time employees, including faculty, their spouses, certified domestic partners, and eligible dependents subject to the course taken and being in academic good standing and in compliance with all academic standards and policies.

 The following persons are eligible to participate in Temple University’s tuition remission program for courses taken at Temple University:

-Spouses of regular full-time administrative staff (T-26 and above); and
+- Spouses of regular full-time administrative staff (T-26 and above)

-Legally dependent children of full-time faculty and regular full-time staff, including natural, adopted, or non-adopted stepchildren of the employee who are less than 24 years of age when initially enrolled in a Temple University undergraduate degree program.
-If the dependent child leaves the University and re-enrolls within a five-year (5) period, then he or she will be eligible to use tuition remission for any remaining semesters.
+- Legally dependent children of full-time faculty and regular full-time staff, including natural, adopted or non-adopted stepchildren of the employee who are less than 24 years of age when initially enrolled in a Temple University undergraduate degree program.
+If the dependent child leaves the university and re-enrolls within a five-year period, then he or she will be eligible to use tuition remission for any remaining semesters.

 Full-time faculty and administrative staff who retire from Temple University are eligible for the same tuition remission benefits for which they were eligible the day of retirement.

-No tuition remission is given for courses taken in Temple University’s Schools of Law, Medicine, Dentistry, or Podiatric Medicine, with the exception of specially designated graduate courses as determined by the Dean’s office of the specific professional school.
+No tuition remission is given for courses taken in Temple University’s schools of Law, Medicine, Dentistry or Podiatric Medicine, with the exception of specially designated graduate courses as determined by the Dean’s Offices of the specific professional schools.
 In the School of Pharmacy, tuition remission is limited to undergraduate programs.

 Graduate tuition benefits may be considered a taxable benefit.
 The value of graduate tuition benefits will be included in the employee’s taxable wages, and all applicable taxes will be withheld during the year the tuition benefits are received.

 The benefit entitlement for eligible employees and eligible dependents is as follows: